 In addition, Terre Haute is a college town.
 There are a lot of students in Terre Haute attending college, and as a result Terre Haute provides a number of services, amenities and opportunities geared to the needs and activities of students.

-Not only is Terre Haute a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because Terre Haute is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes Terre Haute a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is Terre Haute a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 The per capita income in Terre Haute in 2018 was $20,989, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $83,956 for a family of four.
 However, Terre Haute contains both very wealthy and poor people as well.

 Terre Haute is a somewhat ethnically-diverse city.
 The people who call Terre Haute home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Terre Haute residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Terre Haute include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Terre Haute is English.
 Other important languages spoken here include Spanish and Arabic.